Your favourite sweet and sour takeaway, done at home.

 Total Cost – £9.90 - This covers absolutely everything.
 All we assume you have in your kitchen beforehand is SALT, PEPPER AND OLIVE OIL.

 Get two bowls.
 Crack 3 eggs into one and whisk them up.
 Add cornflour to the other.
-Dip your chicken in the flour, then the eggs, then the flour again.
+Dip your chicken in the flour, the eggs and then the flour again.
 Make sure the chicken is properly coated.

-Do this with all the chicken.
+Do this with all the chicken pieces.
 Heat some vegetable oil in a pan or wok.
 Once hot, add your chicken.
 Fry until golden (do this in batches if you have to).
-Set chicken aside, and then quickly clean the pan.
+Set chicken aside and quickly clean the pan.

 Roughly chop up an onion and your peppers.
-Add to the pan with a splash of vegetable oil.
+Add a splash of vegetable oil to the pan, followed by your onion and peppers.
 Fry until beginning to soften (5-6 minutes) and then add your pineapple.
 Mix it in.
 Fry for another 2 minutes.

 Get your rice on (follow pack instructions).

 Sauce time.
-Into the pan or wok, add 4 tablespoons of ketchup, 4 tablespoons of rice vinegar, 2 tablespoons of sweet chilli sauce and a tablespoon and a half of sugar.
+Into the pan or wok, add 4 tablespoons of ketchup, 4 tablespoons of rice vinegar, 2 tablespoons of sweet chilli sauce and 1 1⁄2 tablespoons of sugar.
 Stir everything together.

-At this point, reintroduce your chicken.
-Mix it through the saucey vegetables.
-Once everything is nicely coated, remove from the heat.
+Reintroduce your chicken.
+Mix it in and once everything is nicely coated, remove from the heat.